How to Install John the Ripper on all platforms

 $ sudo systemctl enable --now snapd.socket

-You need to reboot your system to reflect all changes properly.
-Then use the below command to install John in your RHEL system.
+You need to reboot your system to reflect all the changes properly.

 $ sudo snap install john-the-ripper

-That’s all, now type the "john" command in your terminal to start cracking.
+That’s all.
+Now type the "john" command in your terminal to start cracking.

-Install on Fedora
+Install John the Ripper on Fedora

-$ yum install john
+$ sudo dnf install john

-Install on Arch and Manjaro
+Install John the Ripper on Arch and Manjaro

 For Arch and Manjaro users, you can easily install it using the Pacman package manager on your system.

-$ pacman -S john
+$ sudo pacman -S john

 Source Code